 At that point, there were 28 speakers.
 The next day, on Dec.
 1, she added another post to her LinkedIn page: “It’s 2021, why are you still telling us it’s hard to find Black speakers?
 We’re right here.”
 She announced that she had made the list “a permanent resource for those looking for badass speakers,” adding, “I hope you’ll add your info!”

 When Convene spoke to Butler the morning after the site launched, more than 200 Black speakers had accepted her offer.
 Later that day, Butler shared that the first speaker on the resource list had been contacted by an event organizer.
-(By early January the number of Black speaker on the site had grown to 1,200 and Forbes wrote about the Black Speakers Collection.)

 The site also is an outgrowth of Butler’s more global observation — she constantly sees events “that are painfully short of any speakers outside of white men,” she said.
 She would ask event organizers: “Why is your panel or your conference so light in people of color or Black folks — or Black women, specifically?”
 The answer she always got was, “‘Well, I couldn’t find anyone.’”